New Print Service Vendor

 How does the MPS program change how we order toner?

-These are monitored by HP.
-When toner gets low, HP will automatically mail a toner cartridge to you.
+These are monitored by Canon.
+When toner gets low, Canon will automatically mail a toner cartridge to you.

 Local Non-networked Printers